danczakre/RCSFA_CoreMS/README.md

   - If you are still having issues, please let us know.

 ## Acknowledgements
-This pipeline leverages tools made by lots of talented folks, specifically, I wanted to call out.
-If you are using this for any reason, please cite each of the following:
+This pipeline leverages tools made by lots of talented folks.
+If you are using this repo for any reason, please definitely cite each of the following (though look at our manuscripts for a more complete list of common FTICR-MS related citations):
 1) **CoreMS** - [GitHub Link](https://github.com/EMSL-Computing/CoreMS)
 2) **ftmsRanalysis** - [GitHub Link](https://github.com/EMSL-Computing/ftmsRanalysis) and [Manuscript](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007654)
 3) **lambda** - [GitHub Link](https://github.com/hyunseobsong/lambda) and [Manuscript](https://doi.org/10.3389/fmicb.2020.531756)